Military Employment Guide: Interviewing and Follow Up

 Highlight Your Measurables

-Highlighting your measurables with actual numbers will help you stand out.
+Highlighting your measurables with actual numbers helps you stand out.
 It will show the company exactly what they can expect from you.

 Some common examples would be: